Christa Deguchi: The judoka who could come back to haunt Japan

 Olympic gold?

-In the midst of a 14-match winning streak, Deguchi will fight next at China's Hohhot Grand Prix from May 25-27, where qualification for the forthcoming Olympics officially opens.
+In the midst of a 19-match winning streak, Deguchi most recently took gold at China's Hohhot Grand Prix on May 25, where qualification for the forthcoming Olympics officially opened.

+There she beat reigning Olympic champion Rafaela Silva and former compatriot Momo Tamoki en route to the final, only to face a Canadian in the form of teammate Jessica Klimkait.

 She continues to live and train in Japan, overseeing her own schedule with the help of her former university coaches.